-One Beauty Advisor, who requested to remain anonymous, told me that she usually gets calls from women ages 18 through 30.
-I asked how many of them talk about wanting to look FaceTuned and filtered in real life.
+One Beauty Advisor, who requested to remain anonymous, told me that she typically gets calls from women ages 18 through 30.
+I asked how many users ask about products that will help them look FaceTuned and filtered in real life.
 She laughed, “A lot.”

 Lucky for them, YouCam’s “Makeup Cam” feature lets you change your hair color, apply cosmetics, and reshape your face until it is unrecognizable.
 I can give myself the bridge-slimming nose job I’ve always wanted or make my eyeballs balloon to three times their natural size.
 Temporary solutions lie in filters and products.
 In the end, I created the perfect woman.

 “By incorporating AI technology, Beauty Tech has become smarter and more capable...Big data—and more AI—can be used to further the personalization of Beauty Tech.
 Data can also be harvested from previous interactions, as an application learns the preferences of individual users,” Gam says.
 “A Beauty Tech platform should [offer] the consumer the opportunity to try thousands of different products from hundreds of manufacturers.
 This tremendously adds to the fun factor—and the sales factor.”

 YouCam maps the never ending search for perfection and “wellness,” arguably the foundation of the beauty industry and the emerging beauty tech space.
 It’s easy to imagine the rise of beauty tech in tandem with social commerce and AR, a future where sales are driven by personalized, AI-generated consumer guidelines that promise improvement via purchase.